mjwsteenbergen/TaskPaperParser/README.md

 # TaskPaperParser
-A C# parser for the taskpaper format
+An implementation of the taskpaper format for C#